Our Toddler Room...

 We motivate them to try new things and to enjoy different experiences which help and support them to feel a sense of achievement as well as the skill to keep on trying!

 Our children are proud of their achievements and we represent these using lots of positive language and facial expressions.
-Praise and recognition are just two of the ways we build up self-esteem amongst our children - this is very important to us.
+Praise and recognition are just two of the ways we build up self-esteem among our children - this is very important to us.

 Developing self-help skills such as being toilet trained, finding their own coat or shoes, is one of the ways of ensuring we prepare them for the next stage in their life.
 Our children have their own peg for personal belongings to provide a sense of belonging and encourage them to become more independent.